Technology

 Only high-end phones are supported

 Only more expensive smartphones, such as the Apple iPhones, Google Pixel smartphones, and Samsung Galaxy S and Z series, which can all be prohibitively expensive for the average customer, currently enable eSIM.
-By switching to an eSIM, users will also be restricted to a far smaller selection of devices that support the technology.
+Switching to an eSIM also limits users to a much smaller selection of compatible devices.

 Unusable in countries that don’t support eSIM